jhedstrom/drupalextension/README.md

     ```

 2. Create a file called `behat.yml` with a minimal configuration.
-   For more information on configuration options, see [Full documentation](https://behat-drupal-extension.readthedocs.org)
+   For more information on configuration options, see the [configuration guide](docs/configuration.md).

     ```yaml behat.yml
     default: